dokku/dokku.github.io/_posts/2021-09-XX-ansible-dokku.md

 ## Provisioning new apps

 The previous section gave us a bare-bones dokku instance.
-Now we want to bring it to life with our own apps, users, etc.
+Now let's bring it to life with our own apps, users, etc.

-Let's add the following lines to our `playbook.yml`:
+Add the following lines to our `playbook.yml`:
 ```yaml
   tasks:
   - name: Create seekpath app